Explanation of the Logical Reasoning Section of LSAT

 Logical Reasoning Section Explained

-LSAT is basically an aptitude test designed to test you logical and analytical reasoning capabilities to the maximum in a stressful environment.
-The logical reasoning section of LSAT does both of these.
-Hence, in order to do well in LSAT you will need to master LSAT arguments.
+LSAT is basically an aptitude test designed to test your logical and analytical reasoning capabilities to the maximum in a stressful environment.
+The logical reasoning section does both of these.
+Hence, in order to do well in this test you will need to understand the point of view.
 Like all the other parts of LSAT you will get 35 minutes each to solve both the sections of Logical Reasoning.
 You will have to answer 24 to 26 questions in this section.
-If you can do well in this section you can be assured of high LSAT score.
-In order to do so you must understand LSAT arguments well.
+If you can do well in this section you can be assured of a high score.
+In order to do so you must understand arguments well.
 Some tips and strategies to help you understand and solve this section of LSAT are discussed in the following sections.

 Understanding the Logical Reasoning Section of LSAT

-The logical reasoning section will present you with various arguments and you will have to draw a correct conclusion from them.
-If you can ace this section it will account for nearly50% of your LSAT score.
-The features of LSAT arguments are as follows:
+The logical reasoning section will present you with various arguments and you will have to draw the correct conclusion from them.
+If you can ace this section it will account for nearly 50% of your marks in LSAT.
+The features of this segment are as follows: